 Maison Nicolas Perrin Ermitage Rouge is produced from 100% Syrah planted in Dionnieres, Greffieux and Murets, which share a terroir of granite, gravel and limestone soils.
 The wine is aged in 30% new, French oak barrels and stainless steel tanks for an average of 15 months.

-The initial offerings from Maison Nicolas Jaboulet were about 2,500 cases in total.
+The initial offerings from Maison Nicolas Perrin were about 2,500 cases in total.
 It is expected to ramp up to close to 7,500 cases before long at this fast growing negociant company.

-Serving and Decanting Maison Nicolas Perrin with Wine, Food, Pairing Tips
+Serving Maison Nicolas Perrin with Wine, Food, Pairing Tips

 The white wine of Maison Nicolas Perrin is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.